Skip To Content

 • To be treated with consideration and respect.

-• To get, from your physician, complete and current information about your diagnosis, treatment and prognosis in ways that can be understood.
+• To get, from your physician, complete and current information about your diagnosis, treatment, and prognosis in ways that can be understood.

 • To get, from your physician, necessary information to help you to make a decision as to whether to consent to a procedure or treatment.

-• To get information about pain management.
+• To information about pain management.

 • To refuse treatment, care and services to the extent permitted by law and to be informed of the possible medical consequences of your actions.